ermolaev1337/parity-poa-tutorial/README.md

 Run parity with the right chain specification and let other nodes know (by adding them by enode URL).
 You just need the demo-spec.json file to get started.
 `$ parity --chain demo-spec.json`

+# Troubleshooting
+You should stop other parity processes on your machines during this tutorial (which may compete for the same port / websocket).
+In case parity complains a port (e.g. 8546 is in use), try using fuser to figure which process you should kill.
+`$ kill $(fuser 8546/tcp)`